guhan/zerotociso/docs/SRE.md

 ### Change Failure Rate
 Measures the percentage of changes (deployments, configurations, etc.) that result in incidents or service degradation.
 A high change failure rate may indicate the need for better testing and deployment practices.

-### Mean Time Between Failures (MTBF)
-MTBF measures the average time between failures in a system.
-It helps understand the system's reliability and identify areas for improvement.

 ### SLO (Service Level Objective) Compliance
 SLOs define the target performance and reliability levels of a service.
 Tracking SLO compliance helps ensure that the service meets its agreed-upon objectives.